This blog may contain affiliate links. Read our disclosure policy for more info.

 You MUST book this shuttle in advance.
 Tickets can be bought here.

-Also new as of 2022, 50% of shuttle tickets will be sold in advance starting from May 4.
-The other half of the seats will be sold 48 hours prior to departure on a rolling-over system.
+A recent change is that 40% of shuttle tickets will be sold in advance starting in the spring.
+The other 60% of the seats will be sold 48 hours prior to departure on a rolling-over system.
 So for example, if you want to ride the shuttle on July 10, on the morning of July 8th you can book the shuttle.

 When booking this shuttle, you’ll choose a one-hour time slot that works for your schedule.
 You can arrive anytime during the one-hour window and take any available shuttle.
 Because they leave every 20 minutes, you’ll have multiple options.